RyanTmi/metal-cpp/README.md

 ## About

-**metal-cpp** is a low overhead and header only C++ interface for Metal that helps developers add Metal functionality to graphics applications that are written in C++ (such as game engines). **metal-cpp** removes the need to create a shim and allows developers to call Metal functions directly from anywhere in their existing C++ code.
+**metal-cpp** is a low overhead and header only C++ interface for Metal that helps developers add Metal functionality to graphics applications that are written in C++ (such as game engines). **metal-cpp** removes the need to Create a shim and allows developers to call Metal functions directly from anywhere in their existing C++ code.

 ## Highlights